MARKETING RESUME – 7 USEFUL TIPS

 So for example, if you have pursued an MBA course with dual specialization in finance and marketing then it becomes crystal clear that you do not have to really mention Finance in your resume.

-Usually, if you already have 4-5 years of work experience, your education section shall be pushed downwards and your achievements at work place become more relevant.
+Usually, if you already have 4-5 years of work experience, your education section shall be pushed downwards and your achievements at the workplace become more relevant.

 But still, if your degree is not aligned with marketing field, then be ready for the question… why did you study finance and pursued a career in marketing instead of finance?